ServiceInnovationLab/staging-site/_approach/operating-model.md

+---
-Title: How we worked - operating model
+title: How we worked - operating model
 subtitle: Providing advice, hosting and wrap-around support to teams was a key feature of the lab’s operating model.
 It enabled the team to provide a flexible and tailored service.
 permalink: /approach/operating-model/
 excerpt: Providing advice, hosting and wrap-around support to teams was a key feature of the lab’s operating model.
 It enabled the team to provide a flexible and tailored service.